cockroachdb/docs/data-definition.md

 ### Primary Key

 A Primary Key constraint is specified using `PRIMARY KEY` at either the column or table level.
 It requires that the column(s) values are unique and that the column(s) **may not** contain *NULL* values.
-A unique index called **primary** is created on the column(s).
+You can optionally give the constraint a name A unique index called **primary** is created on the column(s).
 Columns that are part of a Primary Key are mandatory (NOT NULL).
 If an optional (nullable) column is made part of a Primary Key, it is made mandatory (NOT NULL).

+The Primary Key can only be specified in the [CREATE TABLE]() statement.
+It can't be changed latter using statements like `ALTER TABLE` or `DROP INDEX`.

 A Primary Key constraint can be specified at the column level if it has only one column.